MuhammadMooazam/Raspberry-PI-Series/README.md

 ### License 📝

-This repository is licensed under the MIT License.
+This repository is licensed under the MIT [LICENSE](LICENSE).
 Feel free to use the code and resources for your projects, learning, and exploration.

 ---